-§9.03 Attorney's Fees and Costs.
+§9.01 Attorney's Fees and Costs.

-(a) Request.
-No later than 20 days after the entry of a Hearing Officer's decision under section 7.16 or after service of a Board decision by the Office, the complainant, if he or she is a prevailing party, may submit to the Hearing Officer who heard the case initially a motion for the award of reasonable attorney's fees and costs, following the form specified in paragraph (b) below.
-All motions for attorney's fees and costs shall be submitted to the Hearing Officer.
-The Hearing Officer, after giving the respondent an opportunity to reply, shall rule on the motion.
-Decisions regarding attorney's fees and costs are collateral and do not affect the finality or appealability of a final decision issued by the Hearing Officer.
-A ruling on a motion for attorney's fees and costs may be appealed together with the final decision of the Hearing Officer.
-If the motion for attorney's fees is ruled on after the final decision has been issued by the Hearing Officer, the ruling may be appealed in the same manner as a final decision, pursuant to section 8.01 of these Rules.

-(b) Form of Motion.
-In addition to setting forth the legal and factual bases upon which the attorney's fees and/or costs are sought, a motion for an award of attorney's fees and/or costs shall be accompanied by:
+- (a) Request.
+No later than 30 days after the entry of a final decision of the Office, the prevailing party may submit to the Hearing Officer or Arbitrator who decided the case a motion for the award of reasonable attorney's fees and costs, following the form specified in paragraph (b) below.
+The Hearing Officer or Arbitrator, after giving the respondent an opportunity to reply, shall rule on the motion.
+Decisions regarding attorney's fees and costs are collateral and do not affect the finality or appealability of a final decision issued by the Office. - (b) Form of Motion.
+In addition to setting forth the legal and factual bases upon which the attorney's fees and/or costs are sought, a motion for an award of attorney's fees and/or costs shall be accompanied by: - (1) accurate and contemporaneous time records; - (2) a copy of the terms of the fee agreement (if any); - (3) the attorney's customary billing rate for similar work with evidence that the rate is consistent with the prevailing community rate for similar services in the community in which the attorney ordinarily practices;

-- (1) accurate and contemporaneous time records; - (2) a copy of the terms of the fee agreement (if any); - (3) the attorney's customary billing rate for similar work; and - (4) an itemization of costs related to the matter in question.
+- (4) an itemization of costs related to the matter in question; and - (5) evidence of an established attorney-client relationship.

-§9.04 Ex parte Communications.
+§9.02 Ex parte Communications.